armandvanhelsync/very-simple-contact-form/readme.txt

 == Changelog ==
+Version 2.8
+- form will now use theme styling for input fields and submit button.
+If not supported in your theme you can activate plugin styling in file vssf_style.
+- added Estonian translation (thanks Villem Kuusk)

 Version 2.7
 - added Polish translation (thanks Milosz Raczkowski)
 - replaced all divs with paragraph tags for better form display